 Awarded the MacArthur "Genius" Fellowship, twice the National Book Critics' Circle Award (in 1984 and 1997), the Yale Series of Younger Poets in 1973, and the 2014 Wallace Stevens Award.
-Robert Hass is a professor of English at UC Berkeley.
+Robert Hass is a Professor of the Graduate School at UC Berkeley.

 Try refreshing the page or contact us if the problem persists.